nmfisher/flutter_tflite/README.md

 # flutter_tflite

-A Flutter plugin wrapping tensorflow lite.
+A Flutter plugin wrapping TFLite.

 This isn't a genuine Flutter plugin, even though it is packaged as such.
 This is just a convenient way to package TFLite dynamic libraries and a few helper classes so that actual Flutter plugins/projects can reference this project in their `pubspec.yaml`.